hamzamemon/eslint-config-checker/README.md

 # eslint-config-checker

-Checks [ESLint](https://eslint.org/docs/rules/) configuration file to check outdated, redundant or to give suggestions on rules.
+Checks [ESLint](https://eslint.org/docs/rules/) configuration file for outdated or redundant rules, or to give suggestions on parser options, environments, extending, plugins or optional arguments for rules.

 ### Current Features